Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Results

 We refer to anomalies as all classes that are not from the reference class.
-To identify anomalies, a threshold anomaly score would need to be chosen such that the reference class was not flagged as anomalous but all other transient classes were flagged as anomalous.
-This threshold score would need to be chosen to have the highest possible True Anomaly Rate (TAR) while having the lowest possible False Anomaly Rate (FAR).
-That is, we would choose a threshold anomaly score that correctly identified most of the transients from non-reference classes as anomalous, while not identifying many of the transients from the reference class as anomalous.
-A Receiver Operating Characteristic (ROC) Curve that plots the TAR against the FAR for a range of thresholds is a good way to visualise this trade-off.
+To identify anomalies, a threshold anomaly score would need to be chosen such that the reference class is not often flagged as anomalous but all other transient classes are flagged as anomalous.
+This threshold score would need to be chosen to have a high \textit{precision} (also known as purity) and a high \textit{recall} (also known as completeness) of anomalies.
+That is, we would choose a threshold anomaly score that correctly identifies most of the transients from non-reference classes as anomalous, while not identifying many of the transients from the reference class as anomalous.
+The precision-recall metric is a good way to measure this trade-off.
+It is also a particularly good metric for imbalanced datasets \citep{Saito2015PRvsROC} which are inherent to anomaly detection.

+The true positive rate (TPR) and false positive rate (FPR) are also commonly used metrics in machine learning applications.
+However, they are only useful for balanced datasets when the relative rate of the positive and negative classes in the test set are similar.
+Anomalies by definition are rare, and in such cases, the precision is a much more appropriate metric.
+Precision is a measure of how pure our anomaly predictions are, and recall is a measure of how many anomalies we can expect to find.
+Precision and recall together provide a well-rounded metric of the performance of anomaly detection methods.

 For the purposes of explanation in this paragraph, we use a SNIa as an example of a reference class transient and a kilonova as an example of a non-reference class transient.
 We define a True Anomaly (TA) as a transient from a non-reference class that was predicted as being an anomaly (e.g. correctly identifying a kilonova as anomalous), a False Anomaly (FA) as a transient from the reference class that was predicted as being an anomaly (e.g. incorrectly identifying a SNIa as anomalous), a True Not Anomaly (TNA) as a transient from the reference class that was predicted as being non-anomalous (e.g. correctly identifying a SNIa as non-anomalous), and a False Not Anomaly (FNA) as a transient from the non-reference class that was predicted as being non-anomalous (e.g. incorrectly identifying a kilonova as non-anomalous).
 These definitions are summarised in Table \ref{tab:True_anomaly_table}.